 Tom’s articles and op-eds on the census, gerrymandering, and other legal issues have appeared in Time, The Washington Post, The Los Angeles Times, The Stanford Technology Law Review, The New York Daily News, SCOTUSblog, and other outlets.
 He has appeared on TV and radio and has been quoted in numerous national media outlets.
 He regularly speaks at leading universities, law schools, and public policy schools.

-Prior to joining the Brennan Center, Tom was a member of the Supreme Court & Appellate group at Mayer Brown LLP, where his practice focused on constitutional law, federal preemption, and risk management.
+Prior to joining the Brennan Center, Tom was a member of the Supreme Court & Appellate group at Mayer Brown LLP, where his practice focused on constitutional litigation and legal strategy.
 He began his legal career as a clerk for Senior Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.

 Tom is an alumnus of The Yale Law School, where he was Coker Fellow for constitutional law, and Obama for America, where he supported the campaign’s field organizing and political outreach efforts.
 Tom holds advanced degrees in Political Thought & Intellectual History from the University of Cambridge and Urban Development Planning from the Bartlett Faculty of University College London, which he attended as a Marshall Scholar.
 He graduated summa cum laude with an AB in History from Harvard.